Editor’s Note: This post was originally published on May 15, 2013, and has been updated for completeness and accuracy.

 - Branding purposes

 Readability and branding are the most common reasons that people display their URLs with capital letters.
-You’ll see it all the time in pay-per-click ads and instead of clicking the ads, some people might copy and paste the URL into their browsers.
-Branding is another big reason for capitalizing letters in URLs, especially when handing out print materials that have special landing pages.
+We used to see it all the time in pay-per-click ads, but the search engines automatically convert URLs to lowercase in ads now.
+Branding is another big reason for capitalizing letters in URLs, especially when handing out print materials that have special landing pages or on social media.

 For any of the above reasons, someone might visit your website by typing the URL with capitalization, or they might type it in lowercase, even if you’ve displayed it capitalized.
-People might link to your site both ways too, so you need to make sure both uppercase and lowercase versions are accessible.
+People might link to your site both ways too, so you either need to make sure both uppercase and lowercase versions are accessible or that only one version is accessible and the other redirects.

 If you only have a few pages with capitalized URLs, you can simply set up some easy 301 redirects.
 If you have a ton of pages that need to be redirected though, you’ll probably find it much easier to implement a site-wide fix.

-The preferred method is to use server config files.
+The preferred method is to use server config files in your HTML code.
 If you have access to your httpd.conf file, try this method.
 It’s clean and works well.
 If you don’t have access to your httpd.conf files, your hosting company might be willing to turn the feature on for you.